Ethaks/FVTT-Quench/README.md

   - Chai - `assert`.
 - `options` -
   - `displayName` - the name for this batch that will be shown in the ui and in the detailed test results.
+    This is optional, quench will fall back to the batch key if omitted.

 Example:
 ```js